This vegetable karahi curry is my take on a classic Pakistani curry, loaded with mixed vegetables in a thick, generously spiced tomato gravy.

-- Top and tail the onion and cut into 8 wedges.
+- Top and tail the onion and cut it into 8 wedges.

-- Add the garlic and red chilli to the vegetables.
+- Add the garlic and fry for another 30 seconds.

-- Add the chilli powder, turmeric, cumin, coriander and black pepper and stir for 30 seconds.
+- Throw in the onion seeds, gram flour, chilli powder, cumin, coriander turmeric, black pepper and salt and cook stirring continuously for 1 minute.

-- Pour in the tomato passata and water, add the brown sugar and season with salt to taste.
+- Pour in the tinned tomatoes and water, add the brown sugar and season with salt to taste.

-- Sprinkle in the dried fenugreek, stir and allow to simmer for 15 minutes.
+- Sprinkle in the dried fenugreek, stir, reduce the heat to medium and allow to simmer for 15 minutes.

-- Cut the green beans into 3-4cm lengths and add to the curry and simmer for a final 5 minutes before serving.
+- Add the green beans and courgette to the curry and cook for 3-4 final minutes before serving.

 Amount Per Serving: Calories: 303Total Fat: 9gSaturated Fat: 1gTrans Fat: 0gUnsaturated Fat: 7gCholesterol: 0mgSodium: 354mgCarbohydrates: 53gFiber: 12gSugar: 14gProtein: 9g